willhowes/makers_portfolio_and_notes/week_2.md

 # Week 2 Goals and Notes

 [Week 2 Outline](https://github.com/makersacademy/course/blob/master/week_outlines.md/#week-2)
+N.B.
+This week is a continuation of Week 1.
+So fine to go back and go over things again.

 ## Goals for the Week:
 GIVEN BY MAKERS:
-1. Use all of week 1's skills (don't underestimate the importance of this)
+1. Use all of week 1's skills (don't underestimate the importance of this).
+Just check that using these in this week's exercises...

 2. Break one class into two classes that work together, while maintaining test coverage